atom/bracket-matcher/README.md

 You can customize matching pairs in Bracket Matcher at any time.
 You can do so either Globally via the Settings view (<kbd>cmd-,</kbd>) or at the Scope level via `config.cson` (<kbd>cmd-shift-p</kbd> + "config").
 Changes take effect immediately.

-* <b>Autocomplete Characters</b> - Comma-separated pairs that the editor will treat as brackets / quotes.
+* **Autocomplete Characters** - Comma-separated pairs that the editor will treat as brackets / quotes.
 Entries in this field override the package defaults.
   * ie: `<>, (), []`

-* <b>Pairs With Extra Newline</b> - Comma-separated pairs that enhance the editor's Auto Indent feature.
+* **Pairs With Extra Newline** - Comma-separated pairs that enhance the editor's Auto Indent feature.
 When used, a newline is automatically added between the pair when enter is pressed between them.
-Note: This feature is meant to be used in combination with brackets defined for indentation by the active language mode (increaseIndentPattern / decreaseIndentPattern).
+Note: This feature is meant to be used in combination with brackets defined for indentation by the active language mode (`increaseIndentPattern` / `decreaseIndentPattern`).
 Example:
 ```
 fn main() {